We have several Mission projects that we are supporting.

 One of our own members is on the mission field!

-Kevin works as a linguist/translator with Wycliffe Bible Translators in Mexico.
-Currently, he is learning to speak one of the many languages there in which Scripture translation has yet to begin.
-While learning the language, he is also forming important friendships and looking forward to one day working with them to make Scripture accessible in their language.
-He is also working closely with teams working in other varieties of the same language, helping with linguistics and computer support.
+Kevin and Laura work as a linguist/translators with Wycliffe Bible Translators in Mexico.
+Currently, they are learning to speak one of the many languages there in which Scripture translation has yet to begin.
+While learning the language, they are also forming important friendships and looking forward to one day working with them to make Scripture accessible in their language.
+They work closely with teams working in other varieties of the same language, helping with linguistics and computer support.

-If you would like to help support Kevin, you may designate your giving to “Kevin Cline.”
+If you would like to help support the Clines, you may designate your giving to “Kevin & Laura Cline.”

 Ongoing Mission Options